 Healing from Emotionally Unavailable Parents

-My decision to do this work for myself came as a result of realizing that I wanted to learn that I could be loved because I was loveable for so many different reasons as I now know.
-Continuing with the belief that I was un-loveable meant continuing a miserable life in which I was severely depressed.
+My decision to do this work for myself came as a result of realizing that I wanted to learn that I could be loved because I was lovable for so many different reasons as I now know.
+Continuing with the belief that I was un-lovable meant continuing a miserable life in which I was severely depressed.

 One of the difficulties of recognizing that you had a parent who was emotionally unavailable is that it is very often invisible to the outside world.
 Due to the invisible nature of this, the damage becomes deeper and deeper.
 Nobody sees it except for the children, resulting in nobody being able to step in and provide love for those deserving children.